In the process of authenticating a user, the

 - Add your redirects and save your changes

-Several redirect formats are supported, generically it may look something like the following**:**
+Several redirect formats are supported, generically it may look similar to the following:

 <scheme> "://" <host> [ ":" <port> ] <path>

-For a detailed view of the URI syntax format, see this.
+For a detailed view of the URI syntax format, refer to this diagram.